ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

     - Noise transmission altered — **quiet, eerie landscapes**, or rapid atmospheric thumps
 - **Conclusion**:
 	- Density below ~0.500⨁ means your world is likely an **iceball, a gas-rich bloater, or a crust over a subsurface ocean**.
-	- Even if mass or gravity fall within Geotic bounds, the planemo’s internal
+	- Even if mass or gravity fall within Geotic bounds, the planemon’s internal
 	- Such a world may be ontosomic, or even **parahabitable**, under exotic conditions — but its suitability for Earthlike surface biospheres is **nearly nil**.
 ## Above ≈ 1.500⨁
 - **Strong Indicator of Iron-Heavy Composition**
 	- High density often means a **large metallic core** and a **thin rocky mantle**
     - Possible formation pathways:
         - **Mantle stripping** via giant impacts (Mercury is the classic example: ρ ≈ 1.684⨁)
-        - **Primordial metal-rich protoplanemo** that never accreted much silicate material
+        - **Primordial metal-rich protoplanemon** that never accreted much silicate material
         - **Volatile loss** in early system formation
-    - These planemos are **compact and massive** for their size, with unusually high surface gravity
+    - These planemons are **compact and massive** for their size, with unusually high surface gravity
 - **Extreme Surface Gravity — Even at Modest Mass**
 	- For a given mass, high density = small radius → **gravity spikes**
-    - A 1.000 ⨁ mass planemo with 1.8⨁ density has:
+    - A 1.000 ⨁ mass planemon with 1.8⨁ density has:
         - Radius ≈ 0.800 ⨁
         - Gravity ≈ 1.560 ⨁
         - Escape velocity ≈ 1.400–1.500 ⨁